Mount Logan: Discovery and naming

 Mount Logan is not readily visible from the surrounding lowlands or the coast, due to its position in the heart of the Saint Elias Mountains, although it can be seen from 125 mi out to sea.
-Its first reported sighting was in 1890 by Israel C. Russell, during an expedition to nearby Mount Saint Elias, from the crest of the Pinnacle Pass Hills (60°9.5′N 140°18′W).
-He wrote: "The clouds parting toward the northeast revealed several giant peaks not before seen...
+Pictures taken across Yakutat Bay to the south southeast suggest it is visible from near Yakutat.
+Its first reported sighting was in 1890 by American geologist Israel C. Russell, during an expedition to nearby Mount Saint Elias, from the crest of the Pinnacle Pass Hills (60°9.5′N 140°18′W).
+Russel wrote: "The clouds parting toward the northeast revealed several giant peaks not before seen...
 One stranger, rising in three white domes far above the clouds, was especially magnificent".
 Russell gave the mountain its present name.

-In 1894 Mount Logan's elevation was determined to be about 19500 ft, making it the highest known peak in North America at the time.
+In 1894, Mount Logan's elevation was determined to be about 19500 ft, making it the highest known peak in North America at the time.
 In 1898, Denali was determined to be higher.

 Ascent attempts

 First ascent

 In 1922, a geologist approached the Alpine Club of Canada with the suggestion that the club send a team to the mountain to reach the summit for the first time.
 An international team of Canadian, British and American climbers was assembled the following year, initially planning an attempt in 1924 but forced by funding and preparation delays to postpone the trip until 1925.
 The international team of climbers began their journey in early May, crossing the mainland from the Pacific coast by train.
 They then walked the remaining 200 km to within 10 km of the Logan Glacier where they established base camp.
 In the early evening of June 23, 1925, Albert H. MacCarthy (leader), H.F.
-Lambart, Allen Carpé, W.W.
-Foster, Norman H. Read and Andy Taylor stood on top for the first time.
+Lambart, Allen Carpé, Norman H. Read, W.W.
+Foster, and Andy Taylor stood on top of the summit for the first time.
 It had taken them 65 days to approach the mountain from the nearest town (McCarthy across the border in Alaska), reach the summit, and return, with all climbers intact, although some of them suffered severe frostbite.